nnphuyen563/crop-production-pipeline-project/README.md

 # Crop Production Pipeline Project 🌏

-The Food and Agriculture Organization of the United Nations (FAO) provides comprehensive crop statistics covering 173 products across various regions globally.
+The Food and Agriculture Organization of the United Nations (FAO) provides comprehensive crop statistics covering 173 products across various regions globally. <br>
 For more detailed information, you can visit <a href = "https://www.fao.org/faostat/en/#data">the FAO website</a> crop statistics.

 ## Table of contents